puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Resolution**:

-Parse the contents of `/sys/block/<device>/size` to receive the size (multiplying by 512 to correct for blocks-to-bytes).
+Parses the contents of `/sys/block/<device>/size` to receive the size (multiplying by 512 to correct for blocks-to-bytes).

 **Caveats**: